dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 -   TypeScript types of configuration object passed to `extendTailwindMerge` are stricter and prevent you from using unknown theme groups and class groups unless specified otherwise.
 -   The library now exports a bundle using modern JS syntax to further reduce its size.
 There is also an additional bundle with ES5-only syntax for compatibility with older browsers.

-If you have feedback of any kind to this release, feel free to open an [issue or discussion](https://github.com/dcastil/tailwind-merge/issues/new/choose).
+If you have feedback of any kind regarding this release, feel free to [open an issue or discussion](https://github.com/dcastil/tailwind-merge/issues/new/choose).
 I'm always happy to hear from you!

 ## Breaking changes

-Summarized by exports:
+By exports:

 -   All
     -   [Modern JS syntax](#modern-js-syntax)